guybedford/es-module-lexer/README.md

 ### Escape Sequences

-To handle escape sequences in specifier strings, the `specifier` field of imports is decoded where possible, and is `undefined` when the specifier does not decode as a JS string.
+Escape sequences in specifier strings are decoded into the `specifier` field.
+A specifier that does not decode as a JS string (an invalid escape sequence) throws a parse error, just like the source would in a JS engine.

 When the entire dynamic import argument is a single template literal, `specifier` is reported as a glob: each `${...}` substitution is collapsed to